 - Heat: Provide heating to maintain 70 degrees F. Retrofit heating options include extending existing central heating ductwork and installing electric baseboard or fan-driven wall heaters.

 - Light: Add at least one wall-controlled light switch.
-Garages do already have at least one such switch.
+Per electrical code, garages already have at least one such switch.

 - Outlets: Add or change wall outlets so that they meet minimum spacing standards.
 Basically, no cord should have to reach farther than 6 feet to reach an outlet.

 Beyond the bare minimum are changes that make the converted garage a pleasant, safe space: